John B. Coleman Library uses the Library of Congress (LoC) classification system to organize its print materials.

 John B. Coleman Library's Reference and Information Services Department

 John B. Coleman Library's Special Collections and Archives Department

-Undergraduate Course Listing (Search by Course Name: PSYC) to find psychology classes and their assigned instructors available at PVAMU.
+Undergraduate Course Listing (Search by Course Name: SOWK) to find social work classes and their assigned instructors available at PVAMU.